British Koreans: History

 Since the early 2000s, the United Kingdom has hosted the largest North Korean populations outside of East Asia.
 Many are secondary refugee migrants, first fleeing to South Korea before resettling in the United Kingdom, often in the New Malden region of London.
 The number of North Koreans claiming asylum in the UK peaked at 412 in 2007, having risen from only 45 in 2006.
 Numbers then dropped to 185 in 2008, and ranged between 20 and 37 per annum between 2009 and 2014.
 According to UNHCR statistics, 622 recognised refugees and 59 asylum seekers from North Korea were present in the UK in 2014.

 The UK grants asylum only to defectors who come directly from North Korea.
 In 2008, it was reported that 180 asylum seekers had had their applications rejected after police checks revealed that they had previously resided in South Korea (and thus had residency rights and citizenship there, in accordance with the South Korean constitution).
 Some of the alleged North Korean defectors may also be ethnic Koreans from China who purchased North Korean documents so that they could attempt to gain refugee status in developed countries.
 Efforts by UK Visas and Immigration and predecessors to identify fake defectors have not always been successful and have also been known to misclassify actual defectors as fake ones.
 In September 2014, an asylum tribunal dismissed the appeal of several North Koreans, ruling that the "appellants are South Korean citizens and their asylum appeal must fail".

 Demographics

 Population size

 The population of British Koreans is hard to assess.
-The census in the United Kingdom has not generally had a separate category for Korean ethnicity.
-This changed in the 2021 census when, for the first time, the census for England and Wales added "Asian, Asian British or Asian Welsh: Korean" as a choice.
-This recorded a total of 21,118.
+The census in the United Kingdom does not have a separate category for Korean ethnicity.
+Koreans are only able to record their ethnicity through selecting "Other Asian" and writing-in "Korean".
+This recorded a total of 21,118 ethnic Koreans across the country.

 Some historic census estimates exist for those born in South Korea and North Korea, but these details are incomplete: